yitiansun/gce-prob-prog/README.md

-# gce-prob-prog-ebin
+# Characterizing the Galactic Center $\gamma$-ray Excess with probabilistic programming

-Characterizing the Galactic Center gamma-ray Excess with probabilistic programming
+Energy-binned, poissonian portion of the NumPyro pipeline.